dating with purpose

 5. Put yourself first

-Last but not least, ladies, I must tell you that until the ring is on your finger, you are your own priority.
+Last but not least, ladies, remember that until a ring is on your finger, your own happiness needs to be your priority.

-Because only if you know what you deserve you will be able to become an equal partner in the relationship and marriage later on.
+When you know what you deserve you become an equal partner to your future husband.

-Reality is, even if you are dating with purpose, you have to remember that you are not married yet and therefore your boyfriend should not be getting husband benefits.
+The reality is, even if you are dating with purpose, you have to remember that you are not married yet.

 The good news is, dating with purpose really isn’t that hard but simple.
 And by following these 5 you’ll avoid getting caught up in one casual relationship after the other.
 While simultaneously, building a safe space to find the love of your life.

 I hope this Christian dating advice helps you find your perfect match and even enjoy your single life better.